mvolkmann/blog/src/sample.md

   and inserts it into the DOM.

 Htmx is a client-side JavaScript library that simplifies this process.
-The name is short for "HyperText Markup Extensions".
+The name is short for "HyperText Markup eXtensions".

 With htmx, endpoints convert data to HTML (or plain text) rather than JSON, and that is returned.